 Another important factor is that scooters cannot be adjusted to meet user requirements, while power chairs provide more choices for customization.

 So, how do you go about choosing the right scooter?
 Which scooter is the best?
-The answer is that It depends on the specific needs and preferences of the senior or elderly user.
+The answer is that it depends on the specific needs and preferences of the senior or elderly user.

 Some factors that could be considered include the size and weight of the scooter, the terrain it will be used on, and whether or not the senior citizen needs or wants additional features like a basket or cup holder.